 Banh Mi

-In September 2022, the banh mi was officially added to the Merriam-Webster dictionary.
-Around the same time, CNN travel included the banh mi in the top 23 of the world’s best sandwiches, reflecting its popularity and reputation.
+In September 2022, banh mi was officially added to the Merriam-Webster dictionary.
+Around the same time, CNN Travel ranked it among the top 23 sandwiches in the world, reflecting its growing popularity and global reputation.
 Although available worldwide, eating the Vietnamese sandwich in its hometown is something you cannot miss.
 So, what is there inside this much-loved baguette, and how does it make its way to being recognized on the global culinary map?
 Let’s find out together.

 What is the banh mi?

-The Merriam-Webster dictionary defines the banh mi as “a usually spicy sandwich in Vietnamese cuisine consisting of a split baguette filled typically with meat and pickled vegetables and garnished with cilantro and often cucumbers.”
+The Merriam-Webster dictionary defines banh mi as “a usually spicy sandwich in Vietnamese cuisine consisting of a split baguette filled typically with meat and pickled vegetables and garnished with cilantro and often cucumbers”.

-However, for us, who have been eating the banh mi our whole life, it is more than just a sandwich.
-The banh mi is central to Vietnamese people from all walks of life: it is the first thing we think of in a hurry; it is the most affordable meal for those “low budget” days; it is also the most filling and portable food to take with us anywhere; and of course, it is always in the food list that we proudly introduce to our international friends.
+However, for us, who have been eating banh mi our whole life, it is more than just a sandwich.
+It’s a staple of Vietnamese life, beloved by people from all walks of life.
+It’s the first thing we think of when we’re in a rush, the most affordable meal for those “low-budget” days, the most filling and portable food to take anywhere, and, of course, a dish we proudly introduce to our international friends.

 When did the banh mi arrive in Vietnam?

-Many Vietnamese historical records cited that the breadsticks, or baguettes, traveled with the French expeditionary force to Vietnam in the 1850s.
-The ready-baked baguettes, which are the main staple food of the French, were certainly not enough to feed all the soldiers for months at sea; hence, baguettes were probably made on-site wherever the troops settled.
+Many historical records suggest that baguettes, or “breadsticks”, were brought to Vietnam by the French expeditionary forces in the 1850s.
+These ready-baked baguettes, a staple of French cuisine, likely weren’t sufficient to feed the soldiers during months at sea.
+As a result, baguettes were probably baked locally wherever the troops settled.

 Why is it called the banh mi?